ankitojha07/ankitojha07/README.md

 </a> -->
 <br> <br>

-🎓 I’m currently pursuing my Bachelors in Information Technology and have a strong interest in Open-Source💙 <br />
+🎓 I’m currently pursuing my Bachelors in Information Technology and have a strong interest in Competitive Coding💙 <br />
-✨ I'm passionate about Docker🐋, Kubernetes🎡, and learning new things!
+✨ I'm passionate about Competitive Coding, Web-Development, AWS Cloud and learning new things! <br/>
+✨ 2* Coder at Codechef & 5* at Hackerrank!

 ## 🚀 Technologies